PetarWho/Cobble-Abuser-9000/README.md

 <li>Compact Enchant, maxed in 1 million mined cobble it has 0.6% chance to drop enchanted cobble when mining regular cobble.</li>
 <li>Reforge Stonk to Unyielding for +4 mining fortune and enchant with Fortune 3 for more mining fortune.</li>
 <li>If you are using God Potion, then you can equip a pet for more Mining Fortune. <i>(Don't do it without god pot since you can't insta-mine without Silverfish)</i></li>
 <li>Don't forget about HOTM perks.
-You can not only get more fortune but also Efficiant Miner perk on HOTM Tier 4 which allows you to mine multiple ores at once, and for cobble counts toward ores for some reason.</li>
+You can not only get more fortune but also Efficiant Miner perk on HOTM Tier 4 which allows you to mine multiple ores at once, and cobble counts toward ores for some reason.</li>
 </ol>